immuni-app/immuni-documentation/README.md

 ## Product

-Immuni is a technological solution that centres on a smartphone app available for Android and iOS.
+Immuni is a technological solution that centres on a smartphone app available for iOS and Android.

 It features an exposure notification system to help alert potentially SARS-CoV-2-positive users at an early stage.
 This system keeps track of contact between Immuni users, even when they are total strangers.
 When a user tests positive for SARS-CoV-2, the app uses this system to notify other at-risk users.
 The system is based on Bluetooth Low Energy and does not use any geolocation data whatsoever, including GPS data.
 So, while the app knows that the contact with an infected user took place, how long it lasted, and can estimate the distance that separated the two users, it cannot tell where the contact took place, nor the identities of those involved.